 The real trick is to find useful work that you enjoy, that fulfills your passions, desires, dreams, and aspirations—again, whether it results in monetary income or not.
 The happiest people are those who are productive people, so find your work and live life to its fullest!

 Tim Jennings, M.D.
-Timothy R. Jennings, M.D., is a board-certified psychiatrist, master psychopharmacologist, international speaker, Distinguished Life Fellow of the American Psychiatric Association (DLFAPA), Distinguished Fellow of the Southern Psychiatric Association, and an international speaker.
-He served as president of the Southern Psychiatric Association (FSPA).
-He is President and Founder of Come and Reason Ministries.
+Timothy R. Jennings, M.D., is a board-certified psychiatrist, master psychopharmacologist, Distinguished Life Fellow of the American Psychiatric Association, Fellow of the Southern Psychiatric Association, and an international speaker.
+He served as president of the Southern and Tennessee Psychiatric Associations and is president and founder of Come and Reason Ministries.
 Dr. Jennings has authored many books, including The God-Shaped Brain, The God-Shaped Heart, and The Aging Brain.
 In 2022, Dr. Jennings became Chair of the Department of Psychiatry and Behavioral Health at Liberty University College of Osteopathic Medicine in Lynchburg, Virginia.